TULiberalArts/Intellectual-Heritage/pages/undergradaute.md

 ### IH 852—Intellectual Heritage II: The Common Good
 Students will read important works of social, political, and scientific thought, with a focus on well-being for societies.
 We will ask questions like: Where does society come from?
 How do we balance individual liberty and the public good?
 What behaviors and practices perpetuate injustice?
 Can we create a better society?
 How do power and privilege define our capacity to make change?
 How do we find truth?
 Can facts be detached from cultural contexts?

+## IH Online
+The Intellectual Heritage Program runs several online sections of Intellectual Heritage I and II each semester.
+These sections meet asynchronously, only online, and may benefit students whose schedule or location makes it difficult to attend class in-person.
+The curriculum and workload is the same as all other sections of IH I and II (same texts, same expectations of critical reading and writing).
+Intensive participation in online discussion forums takes the place of traditional seminar discussion.

+## ESL
+The Intellectual Heritage Program runs several sections of IH I and II each semester that are reserved for students for whom English is a Second Language.
+Only ESL/Bilingual students may register for these sections.
+These smaller sections provide opportunities for extra practice to students in speaking and listening and in reading closely and analyzing the IH texts, The curriculum is the same as all other sections of IH, and completion of the courses fulfills the Intellectual Heritage requirement in General Education.
+Eligible students can register for these sections via Self-Service Banner.
+If your registration is blocked but you believe you are eligible, please contact [Jessie Iwata](mailto:JIwata@temple.edu) or [Douglas Greenfield](mailto:dgreenfield@temple.edu) and include:
+- Your name
+- TUID
+- CRN of the course for which you wish to register

+Please contact [Jessie Iwata](https://liberalarts.temple.edu/academics/faculty/braun-iwata-jessie), Associate Director for Teaching Innovation, with any further questions about our ESL sections.